af83/ucengine-docs/core/config.md

 ## Connection timeout

-The `connection_timeout` key is usefull when you want to customize the timeout of the live api (eventsource, longpolling, ...).
+The `connection_timeout` key is usefull when you want to customize the timeout of the live api (longpolling only).
+The connection will be closed if nothing happened during this time.

+Value in seconds.

 ```erlang
 {connection_timeout, 60}.